One Room Challenge Week 2 – DIY Closet Built-In

 After my cuts were made, I used my handy corner clamp again to build the boxes.
 I used 1 1/4 inch construction screws for this, making sure to screw straight.
 They worked really well for this!
 After screwing the box together, I attached the bottom with additional screws.

 There is a Kreg jig for this.
 And apparently it’s great.
 And I wish that I would have gotten it.
 But, I still got it figured out!
-I then had to figure out how far back on the drawer boxes to screw in.
+Then I had to figure out how far back on the drawer boxes to screw in.
 I did this by just holding the slide to the bottom of a box and “dry fitting” it into the hole and onto the slides.
-I wanted my drawer faces to be flush with the box/trim, so I adjusted until the drawer box was about 1/4 inch past the box face (this would allow for my drawer front and finishing trim depth).
+The drawer faces are supposed to be flush with the box/trim, so I adjusted until the drawer box was about 1/4 inch past the box face (this would allow for my drawer front and finishing trim depth).
 Once I had it in place, I measured and made marks at that same measurement on all four of my boxes, and screwed in my slides!

 TRIM

 I decided to add in some moulding along the top and bottom of it take it to the next level.
-I used this ,,baseboard moulding along the bottom, and this ,,cap moulding around the top to finish it all off!
-I used my miter saw to cut the meeting ends at 45 degree and angles and secured them to my box base with my brad nailer.
+I used this baseboard moulding along the bottom, and this cap moulding around the top to finish it all off!
+Next, I used my miter saw to cut the meeting ends at 45 degree and angles and secured them to my box base with my brad nailer.

 Next, I prepped the railing for clothes.
-I used this ,,conduit from Home Depot.
+I used this conduit from Home Depot.
 It was only $5 for a 10 ft piece (this is cheaper than purchasing actual closet railing).
-I cut it down to width with this little ,,pipe cutter, and marked it about 2 inches down from both of my shelves with ,,floor flanges (home depot).
-I sprayed the rods and flanges with this ,,paint to make them brass, and then sprayed with a ,,clear enamel.
-I let them completely dry before installing!
+I cut it down to width with this little pipe cutter, and marked it about 2 inches down from both of my shelves with floor flanges (home depot).
+I sprayed the rods and flanges with this paint to make them brass, and then sprayed with a clear enamel.
+Then, I let them completely dry before installing!

 Once I had my marks ready, I made sure to give everything a good wipe down to prep for painting.
 I used a small microfiber roller and 1.5 in angled paint brush to cut in.
-I chose accessible Beige by Sherwin Williams in flat.
+Accessible Beige by Sherwin Williams in flat is the color I went with.
 I painted everything in the closet built-in, including ceiling walls and trim!

 TOTAL DIY CLOSET BUILT-IN COST : $331